-What to Do if Hit by a Greyhound Bus
+What to Do if Hit by a Bus

-If you have been hit by a Greyhound bus, you can pursue a personal injury claim against the bus line.
-You need to do everything that you can to protect your rights and preserve evidence so you can pursue a personal injury claim against Greyhound.
+If you have been hit by a Greyhound bus, or any other transportation company's bus, you may be able to pursue a personal injury claim against the bus line.
+You need to do everything that you can to protect your rights and preserve evidence so you can pursue a personal injury claim.
 You could suffer a variety of damages, including medical expenses, lost wages, pain and suffering, mental anguish, and permanent scarring and disfigurement.

-You will need to make sure you do everything to preserve evidence and protect your rights so you can pursue a personal injury claim against Greyhound.
+You will need to make sure you do everything to preserve evidence and protect your rights so you can pursue a personal injury claim against a bus company.

-Here are five things to do after you were hit by a Greyhound bus:
+Here are five things to do after you were hit by a bus:

 1. Call the police.Stay on the accident scene and call the police.
 An accident report must be completed.
 The officer will investigate the accident, determine what happened, and usually indicate fault.